Hot Tub Tripping Breaker: Causes and How to Fix It

 Heater elements develop hairline cracks over time.
 When moisture contacts the heating element through a crack, it creates a ground fault.
 The characteristic pattern is a GFCI that trips after the spa has been running and heating for some time.

-• Fix: Heater element replacement, call a hot tub technician.
-Do not attempt to replace elements yourself if water contact is suspected.
+- Fix: Heater element replacement, call a hot tub technician.
+Don’t attempt to replace elements yourself if water contact is suspected.

 Cause 4: Bad ozonator